LING-Shyow-Wawng/website/web/content/authors/admin/_index.md

 **Lingxiao** /LING-Shy-ow/ **Wang** /Wawng/ is a 4th-year Neuroscience🧠 PhD candidate in [Dr. Long-Jun Wu’s lab](https://neuroimmunelab.mayo.edu/lab-news/) @ [Mayo Clinic](https://college.mayo.edu/academics/biomedical-research-training/).

-The biomedical research interests if Lingxiao includes human cerebrovascular diseases (e.g. stroke), neuroinflammation and brain myeloid cells.
+The biomedical research interests of Lingxiao includes human cerebrovascular diseases (*e.g.* stroke), neuroinflammation and brain myeloid cells (microglia & CNS-macrophages).
 His PhD thesis is to study how the complement component 3 (C3) contributes to ischemic stroke pathology.
 Inspired by RNA sequencing analysis, he is also interested in data science and its application in biomedical research.
-He collaborates with multiple labs as a bioinformatician to study a broad spectrum of human diseases such as glioblastoma, epilepsy and interstitial lung disease.
+He collaborates with multiple labs as a junior bioinformatician to study a broad spectrum of human diseases such as glioblastoma, epilepsy and interstitial lung disease.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.